ahanna1997/ahanna1997/README.md

 <a href="https://www.linkedin.com/in/aaron-hanna98900"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Entry level Cybersecurity analyst specializing in SEIM operations, detection engineering, and incident response.
-Hands on using Splunk, Elastic SIEM, Wireshark and, Zeek to identify and respond to threats in a real-world enterprise environment.
+Hands on using Splunk, Wireshark  to identify and respond to threats in a real-world enterprise environment.
 Certified in CompTIA Security+ and AZ-900, with practical knowledge MITRE ATT&CK framework mapping, alert triage, CIA, and Python-based automation to improve detection accuracy and incident response efficiency.

 ## CERTIFICATIONS